harleylizard-archive/spore-oldd/README.md

 # spore
-library for creating trees from structure tags
+Library for creating trees from structure tags.

+Based on ``The Trees You'll Go``